 Example #5:"Hey Kate, I can’t find the words to express my shock.
 I can remember the memories I shared with you and (pet’s name) vividly What a great companion you had!
 I am here for you.
 With love, Kim"

 Example #6:"Hey John, You are the reason I searched for my own furry companion.
 You had such an enviable relationship with (pet’s name).
-Hold on to the memories.
+Hold on to the happy memories.
 Wishing you peace and comfort in this trying time.
 Don’t hesitate to get in touch if you need anything.
 Love, Kerry."

 Example #7:"Hey June, A pet is a beloved friend and family member all in one.
 The loss of (pet's name) can't be easy, but you can count on me in this trying time.
 Everyone who was lucky enough to meet (pet’s name) will definitely have those memories close to their heart.
 What a great dog.
 My thoughts go out to you and your family.
 Love, John"